cornelcroi/edge-atlas/posts/management/change-management.md

 ---
 title: 'Change Management'
-metaDesc: "Developers can introduce changes to their content delivery solutions, such as updating CloudFront Function code, moving Lambda@Edge to new version of Nodejs, adding new routes in CloudFront's cache behaviors, enabling a new available feature in CloudFront such as HTTP/3 over QUIC, updating WAF rules or invalidating files in CloudFront."
+metaDesc: "Developers can safely introduce changes to their content delivery solutions, such as updating CloudFront Function code, or adding new routes in CloudFront's cache behaviors, or updating WAF rules or invalidating files in CloudFront."
 socialImage: static-assets/thumbnail-edge.png
 ---
 ## Overview